EMOTIONAL PAIN: BEYOND THE PHYSICAL WOUND

 To this must be added that in children the response to pain often does not differ from other responses, such as fear and stress, to other non-painful situations.

-Therefore, it was not uncommon to hear by many health professionals phrases such as: “In infancy less pain is experienced”, “Neonates do not remember the experience of pain”, “Children cannot locate or describe their pain ‘ or even ’Pain helps to build character”.
+Therefore, it was not uncommon to hear from many health professionals phrases such as: “Less pain is experienced in infancy”, “Neonates do not remember the experience of pain”, “Children cannot locate or describe their pain” or even “Pain helps to build character”.

 BUT THE OPPOSITE WAS TRUE.

-ARE MORE SENSITIVE TO PAIN THE YOUNGER THEY ARE
+ARE MORE SENSITIVE TO PAIN THE SMALLER THEY ARE

 There is currently sufficient data to affirm that the neonate is capable of feeling pain.
 From before 28 weeks of gestation, the fetus has developed the anatomical, neurophysiological and hormonal components necessary for the perception of pain, but with a drawback that makes them even more vulnerable; and that is that many inhibitory mechanisms (with which we manage to “tolerate pain” or mitigate it physiologically) will not develop until several weeks or months after birth, which implies that newborns have a more intense pain response to the same painful stimulus than older children and adults, and that is because there is a lower pain threshold at a lower gestational age.